-Na Sil Heo is a historian of modern Korea.
-Her research broadly examines questions of decolonization, postwar reconstruction, and transnational anti-communism in Korea and East Asia.
-At the Wolf Humanities Center, she will prepare a book manuscript that argues that childhood functioned as a crucial site of transnational formations of a liberal order in 1950s–1960s South Korea.
+Trained as a historian of modern Korea, Na Sil’s research intersects with studies of the cultural Cold War, childhood, and gender and sexuality.
+She is completing a book manuscript that examines how childhood functioned as a crucial site of transnational formations of a liberal order in 1950s–1960s South Korea.
 She received her Ph.D. in East Asian Studies from the University of Toronto in 2020.
 Her research on gender and racial politics of infant feeding in postwar South Korea is forthcoming in Gender & History.
+Her next book project will locate the history of family planning in Korea within the transnational circulations of medical knowledge, contraceptives, and population control advocates.

 Na Sil Heo